-We aim to give our customers the best service we can, but we know that sometimes things can go wrong.
-If you have a complaint about your home or the services that we or our contractors have provided please let us know so that we can put things right.
-This will help you and other customers as we will use your feedback to learn and to improve our services which will help you and others.
+We always want to provide you with the best service we can, but somethings things can go wrong.
+If you have a complaint about your home or the services we or our contractors provide, please let us know so that we can put things right.
+We’ll use your feedback to learn and to improve our services which will help you and others.

 How to make a complaint

-If you wish to make a complaint, you can do so using our online contact form.
+If you wish to make a complaint, you can do this in many ways including using our online contact form.
 We always want to try and resolve an issue as soon as we’re aware of it.
-Where possible, please talk to the relevant member of staff first, as they may be able to resolve the issue for you without going through the complaints process.
+Where possible, please talk to the relevant member of staff first, as they may be able to resolve the issue without going through the complaints process.

-- A review of the investigation by a senior manager
+- A review of the initial investigation by a senior manager.

 - Housing Ombudsman